 Another related initiative was to foster connections among ACS members and colleagues who might be interested in innovation, entrepreneurship, business management, academic-industrial-governmeent collaboration, consulting, networking, and associated activities.
 Through the efforts of Tiffany Hoerter and other ACS staff colleagues, a program called “In-Person Connect” was piloted in the ACS Spring 2022 Meeting in San Diego to facilitate such in-person connections (C&EN Comment, 2/7/2022).
 For the ACS Fall 2022 Meeting in Chicago, a similar program, called “ACS Link On-Site”, was offered to all meeting registrants.
 The ACS staff has now continued this ACS Link program on-line, so that ACS members can connect any time virtually (www.acs.org/ACSLink).

 International Collaborations.
-Because of the travel restrictions related to Covid-19, my participation at international meetings and events has been virtual for most of the past three years.
+Because of the travel restrictions related to Covid-19, my participation at international meetings and events was virtual for most of my Presidential Succession years.
 Thus, I participated in several international meetings and activities virtually and spoke in quite a few of them.
 I also participated in periodic dialogues with ACS International Chapter colleagues, arranged by ACS staff and the International Activities Committee.
 As the pandemic subsided later in 2022, I travelled quite a lot, including talks at the Summit of ACS International Chapters and Student Chapters in Latin America and the Conference of Latin American Chemical Societies (CLAQ), both in Brazil.

 Advocacy.
 In 2021, I worked with ACS staff and YCC to hold a training course on advocacy for YCC and student leaders at the Leadership Institute.
 I participated in a beta testing of an advocacy workshop on climate change in September 2022 and participated in a virtual visit with Congressional staffers in May 2022.
 I was also a frequent advocate for innovation and sustainability, giving many talks to different audiences and writing articles to emphasize their importance to the future of chemistry.